Nicoding1996/Kai/server/README.md

 - Generated audio files saved to `server/static/audio/` and PDFs to `server/static/docs/`
 - Graceful degradation when TTS is unavailable — conversation text still returns

+### browsers compatibility and important notes
+This application uses the Web Speech API for real-time voice recognition.
+This is an experimental browser technology that is currently best supported by desktop versions of Google Chrome.
+For the best experience, please use Google Chrome to view the live demo.
+If you are using the Brave browser, you must disable Shields for this site for the speech recognition to function correctly.

 ## 🛠️ Tech stack

 - Frontend: SvelteKit, Tailwind CSS